Leeds v Preston: How to watch the Championship on Boxing Day

 Leeds host Preston in a televised Championship conflict on Boxing Day.

-HEARALPUBLICIST has rounded up every little thing you must find out about how you can watch the Leeds v Preston recreation on TV and on-line.
+HEARALPUBLICIST has rounded up all the pieces it’s essential to find out about tips on how to watch the Leeds v Preston sport on TV and on-line.

-- Get a NOW TV Sky Sports activities Month Move simply £20 a month for two months – often £33.99
+- Get a NOW TV Sky Sports activities Month Cross simply £20 a month for two months – normally £33.99

 What time is Leeds v Preston?